Y4rd13/Ethical-Hacking/README.md

 You don't want to compromise your system by running Tor as root.
 So, create a new user for Tor.

     sudo adduser {{test_user}}

+## Proxychains

+Ability to route your traffic through a proxy server or a chain of proxy servers for anonymity purposes.

+Always use SOCKS5 proxy, since it supports the UDP protocol and DNS lookups.

+If you want to route your traffic using Tor, it is recommended to use `dynamic_chain` mode, due it's instability.

+     sudo nano /etc/proxychains4.conf

+    dynamic_chain
+    ...
+    [ProxyList]
+    # add proxy here ...
+    # meanwile
+    # defaults set to "tor"
+    socks4  127.0.0.1 9050
+    socks5  127.0.0.1 9050

+### Tor Proxychains

+    service tor start
+    service tor status

+    # Or
+    sudo systemctl start tor
+    sudo systemctl status tor

+    # to stop
+    sudo systemctl stop tor

+### Firefox Proxychains

+Now you can use proxychains to route your traffic through Tor.

+    proxychains firefox www.duckduckgo.com

+Check your DNS leaks at [DNS Leak Test](https://www.dnsleaktest.com/)